even4void/aliquote/content/post/apple-development-overview.md

 export VERSIONER_PYTHON_VERSION=2.6
 ```

-but see the man page on `python`.
+See also the man page on `python`.
 There is also an alternative solution which is [Enthought Python][Enthought Python], that comes with a lot of scientific packages bundled together.
 It should be sufficient for most numerical applications although it may be necessary to add additional package.
 The proper way to do is to patch the easy_install utility and use it under EPD; the sad way (but it works!) is to compile the package under Python 2.5 (which is actually the same version that comes with EPD) and move the compiled package into the EPD site-packages directory.
 Personally, I recompile everything in 64 bits, with the exception of MayaVi.
 However, I may still be able to use the EPD distribution through emacs with the enhanced Python mode and iPython.
 Add to your `.emacs` something like:

 ```lisp
 (setq ipython-command